 The dessert night on Sunday evening is probably the most popular event.
 Each family brings a delicious dessert to share with fellow campers.
 This is a wonderful time to meet new families and reconnect with old ones.
 Bring your plate and enjoy….

-You will find there are some minor extra costs once at camp, including:
+You will find there are some minor extra costs that are voluntary, such as:

 More information on these costs will be sent to registered campers prior to camp.